DanTanzer/save_chatgpt_chrome_extension/README.md

 What I didn't like:

-ChatGPT would completely rewrite the structure of the code from small changes requests that didnt seem necessary, I was simply asking for a small tweak and it would restructured everything.
-Sometimes it would seem to refer to different versions of the Chrome Manifest v2 and v3 but was super polite when i pointed it out.
-One time I  tried summarizing everything in a new chat listing each feature explaining everything and i found that was far harded to have it finish what we started.
+ChatGPT would completely rewrite the structure of the code from small changes requests that didn't seem necessary, I was simply asking for a small tweak and it would restructured everything.
+Sometimes it would flip flop code between different versions of the Chrome Manifest v2 and v3 but was super polite when I pointed it out.
+One time I tried summarizing everything in a new chat listing each feature explaining everything, what I noticed was it was far harder to have it finish what we started.

 Recommendations:

 From my experiences for programming tasks, start small and be very iterative.

 In the end, I was able to create a Chrome extension that does exactly what I set out to do with the help of AI and that is Amazing!